tobinata/api-documentation/README.md

 # Whetstone API

 ### Recent Updates
+- Added an [example script](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts/NodeJSExample-LargeDataSets.js) for pulling data by month.
+This is especially useful for large networks who may experience timeout issues when pulling large data sets like observations or scores
+- Added scores endpoint
 - Added additional ID fields on references to users to make integration with other platforms easier.
 For instance, the "observer" and "teacher" fields on an observation will now include internalId, accountingId, powerSchoolId, and canvasId.
 If you'd like to populate our database with ID fields from other databases, check out the "Imports" feature in Whetstone or get in touch.
 We're happy to do an initial import to get those fields populated for existing users.
 - Draft observations are now available by adding {isPublished: 0} to an observation query.